One of our clients sent us the following email in November:

 Preying on business owners’ fears

-As soon as we received this email, and read the notes the client sent over, we jumped on the phone.
-What we found amazing is how much money this company spent to get a one hour phone call.
+As soon as I received this email, and read the notes the client sent over, I jumped on the phone.
+What I found amazing is how much money this company spent to get a one hour phone call.

-But, we were both angry, too; not so much that another agency was pitching our client (which is fine; competition keeps us on our toes).
+But, I was angry, too; not so much that another agency was pitching our client (which is fine; competition keeps us on our toes).
 It’s that the company was preying on a business owner’s fears that the website wasn’t up to snuff.
 The person on the phone used technical sounding jargon, which was used to scare our client versus inform him.

 Worse, the company was offering an unneeded service, with a fancy-sounding name, for $2,000 to $2,500 a month!